kubernetes/kops/docs/run_in_existing_vpc.md

 When launching into a shared VPC, the VPC & the Internet Gateway will be reused.
 By default we create a new subnet per zone, and a new route table, but you can also use a shared subnet (see [below](#running-in-a-shared-subnet)).

-Use kops create cluster with the `--vpc` and `--network-cidr` arguments for your existing VPC:
+Use kops create cluster with the `--vpc` argument for your existing VPC:

 ```